Stargate SG-1 fic: Last Chance (4)

-Instead of the snarky response he expected she let out a nearly inaudible sigh, her head bowed.
+Instead of the snarky response he expected, she let out a nearly inaudible sigh, her head bowed.
 “Why do you do that?”

 “Act like you deserve the pain?”

 Jack closed his eyes, concentrating on the feeling of her soft fingers against his rough skin.
 “Maybe because I do deserve it.”
 Jack opened his eyes when she didn’t comment right away.
-She was starting at her fingers wrapped protectively around his injured hand.
+She was staring at her fingers wrapped protectively around his injured hand.
 There was no anger in her expression, just sadness.
 “I’m sorry,” he told her, “for earlier.”

 She shrugged, putting an end to the conversation and his belated apology.
-Before he could say anything else she was ripping open packs of bandages and wrapping his hand from second knuckles half way up his forearm.
+Before he could say anything else she was ripping open packs of bandages and wrapping his hand from second knuckles halfway up his forearm.
 When she was satisfied with the work she secured the end with tape.

 “Feels better,” Jack told her, part of him thinking that if felt even better with her holding his hand.
 Not that he could ever tell her that.
 “We should get some sleep.”